cloudyskystack/birdhouse/creators_notes.md

 [canary]'s role in _birdhouse_ is something I want to explore further in more solid works, so I won't explain it here.
 I've got plans ;)
 #### inspirations?
 apart from the glaringly obvious reference to “[Birdhouse in Your Soul](https://m.youtube.com/watch?v=vn_or9gEB6g)”,,,
-keen observers (and elite ball knowledge havers) may notice that [canary] bears some similarities to Airy from [_ONE_](https://m.youtube.com/playlist?list=PLibm-rpGR0iD8pJdfYJCFtw4OZUxuUCuM) and Caine from [_The Amazing Digital Circus_](https://m.youtube.com/playlist?list=PLHovnlOusNLgvAbnxluXCVB3KLj8e4QB-). when I was making _birdhouse_ for real, I wasn’t thinking about either in particular, but the knowledge of it may have subconsciously made its way into [canary]’s writing. nothing is truly original, all art is inspired etc etc
+keen observers (and elite ball knowledge havers) may notice that [canary] bears some similarities to Airy from [_ONE_](https://m.youtube.com/playlist?list=PLibm-rpGR0iD8pJdfYJCFtw4OZUxuUCuM) and Caine from [_The Amazing Digital Circus_](https://m.youtube.com/playlist?list=PLHovnlOusNLgvAbnxluXCVB3KLj8e4QB-). when I was making _birdhouse_ for real, I wasn’t thinking about either in particular, but the knowledge of it may have subconsciously made its way into [canary]’s writing. all art is inspired, nothing is truly original etc etc
 anyway I can’t really say anything about caine cuz I didn’t watch tadc 8 and 9 myself so uh

 ### the world outside the birdhouse